EduardoZepeda/coffee-bytes-hugo/content/posts/comandos-de-gnu-linux-que-deberias-conocer-2/index.en.md

 - Eduardo Zepeda
 ---

 This is the second part of the list of basic GNU/Linux terminal commands.
 If you want to see the commands from the previous post please [enter the first part here](/en/linux-basic-commands-grep-ls-cd-cat-cp-rm-scp//).
 I also have a [third part of GNU/Linux commands available](/en/linux-basic-commands-lsof-top-ps-kill-systemctl-chown-chroot/).

+For this entry I'm assuming you're using a Debian-based distribution, since I'm using apt instead of rpm.

 Let's start with the uname command, to put ourselves in the context of the operating system we are working with.